 According to the latest study conducted by the Kantar Worldpanel, there has been a steady rise in the sale of iOS devices and a decline in Android sales before the 2016 holiday.
-The study was conducted throughout the U.S., Australia, as well as five major markets in Europe, namely Great Britain, Germany, France, Italy and Spain.
+The study was conducted throughout the United States, Australia, as well as five major markets in Europe, namely Great Britain, Germany, France, Italy and Spain.

 "iOS and Android made gains across EU5, largely due to the decline of Windows.
 The best showing for iOS was in in GB where it was up 9.1 percentage points for the year ending in November 2016," notes the study.